tramanh06/tramanh06.github.io/_posts/2019-05-26-fullstack-dl.md

    Certain data will be more easily collected than others, for example collecting social media is fairly easy, whereas collecting data for pose estimation project is more tricky.
 It is also worth noting that collecting data as a whole is much easier than getting the data labelled.
 Sometimes we may need to engage Mechanical Turkers to label the data for us.

    Note that the size of the dataset depends largely on the type of project.
-If the project is ML or the usual neural networks, 10k datapoints are usually good.
+If the project is ML or the usual neural networks, 10k data-points are usually good.
 If the project involves images, we may need around 100k images.
 One clue to help in gauging a rough size of dataset is to follow the datasets used by the papers working on a similar problem.
 If we are short on data, we can pre-train our model on a bigger but similar dataset, and later finetune with our own dataset.

 3. Training and debugging